PADL/SwiftOCA/README.md

 SwiftOCA
 --------

-SwiftOCA is pure Swift implementation of the AES70/OCA control protocol.
-It provides asynchronous controller and device APIs and supports both macOS and Linux.
-It also includes a SwiftUI view library.
+SwiftOCA is pure Swift implementation of the AES70/OCA control protocol, principally used for remote control of professional audio devices.
+The package consists of two libraries:

+* *SwiftOCA*: an OCA controller (client)
+* *SwiftOCADevice*: an OCA device (server)

+All APIs use `async/await` and support both macOS and Linux.
+A sample SwiftUI view library is also included, and a Flutter bridge is under development [here](https://github.com/PADL/FlutterSwiftOCA).

 ![OCABrowser](Documentation/OCABrowser.png)

-Many OCA classes remain to be implemented, and the UI controls aren't going to win any design awards, so consider it a work in progress.
-Pull requests welcome.
+The libraries should be considered a work in progress: they are sufficient for the author's intended use cases, but not all classes and properties are yet implemented, nor is there currently support for WebSockets.
+Pull requests to implement these features are welcome.

 Luke Howard <lukeh@lukktone.com>
+July 2023